nigelhorne/NJH-Snippets/README.md

 Use addresses in a Gedcom to generate addresses to test Geo::Coder::Free:

+## geotag

+Show where photographs were taken.
+It reads the GPS (geotag) information from a JPG and reverse geo-codes it to print the address.

 ## wof-bundle-download

 Download and unpack the latest files from https://dist.whosonfirst.org/bundles/